Firoz-Thapa/IoT-Pipeline-Task/README.md

 ### 6. 📊 Dashboard Preview

 ![Screenshot (1)](https://github.com/user-attachments/assets/8507001b-aa1c-4f8e-b615-d02fda10ce1c)

-The dashboard displays:
+Link to the Demonstration of the Monitoring System : (https://youtu.be/05swBRCxRfc) The dashboard displays:
 - Real-Time Temperature and Humidity Data with graphs.
 - Historical data for the past hour.